The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Illustrating the TruEnd-procedure using real-world data

-We present the so-called TruEnd-results in \autoref{fig:TruEndOptima} across the same search space $b\in\mathcal{S}_b$ from \autoref{eq:searchspace_b} and for the same control variable $\boldsymbol{B}$ (balances), having iteratively estimated $f(\boldsymbol{B}, b)$ from \autoref{eq:Objective_portfolio} on both of the datasets $\left\{ \mathcal{D}_s, \mathcal{D}_f \right\}$.
-The results are strikingly similar in that both datasets produce an $f$-curve with the same shape, as well as yield the same optimal $b^*$-value of ZAR 300 that can serve as a "small-balance definition" (or policy).
-The optimal region\footnote{This region is determined simply by calculating the Euclidean distance $d_E(x_i)$ between each point $x_i$ on the $f$-curve and the global maximum $x^*$.
-All $x_i$-points with $d_E(x_i)\leq c$ are said to be within the "optimal region", where $c$ is a cut-off that equates to a suitably-chosen lower quantile (say 20-30\%) of the resulting distribution of $d_E$-values.} that contains this $b^*$-value is slightly larger for the smaller set $\mathcal{D}_s$ than for $\mathcal{D}_f$, though this discrepancy is attributable to sampling variability; itself corroborated when comparing the slightly perturbed shape of the $f$-curve in \autoref{fig:TruEndOptima_a} to the smoother shape in \autoref{fig:TruEndOptima_b}.
-Moreover, the $b$-values within this optimal region, i.e., $b\in[200,500]$, do not differ significantly from one another on their face value; as corroborated by the relatively small differences in their $f(\boldsymbol{B}, b)$-values.
+We present the TruEnd-results in \autoref{fig:TruEndOptima} across thresholds $b\in\mathcal{S}_\mathrm{b}$ from \autoref{eq:searchspace_b} and for the same control variable $\boldsymbol{B}$ (balances), having iteratively estimated $f(\boldsymbol{B}, b)$ from \autoref{eq:Objective_portfolio} on both of the datasets (mortgages \& credit cards).
+The results are strikingly similar in that both datasets produce an $f$-curve with the same shape.
+Moreover, the optimal $b^*$-value is ZAR 300 for the mortgage dataset, and ZAR 400 for the credit card dataset.
+Both $b^*$-values can serve as a small-balance definition (or policy) within their respective portfolios.
+The $b$-values within the optimal region\footnote{This region is determined simply by calculating the Euclidean distance $d_E(x_i)$ between each point $x_i,i=1,\dots,K$ corresponding to thresholds on the $f$-curve, and the global maximum $x^*$.
+All $x_i$-points with $d_E(x_i)\leq c$ are said to be within the "optimal region", where $c$ is a cut-off that equates to a suitably-chosen lower quantile (say 20-30\%) of the resulting distribution of $d_E$-values.}, i.e., $b\in[200,500]$, do not differ significantly from one another on their face value; as corroborated by the relatively small differences in their $f(\boldsymbol{B}, b)$-values.
 By implication, any of these $b$-values can serve quite intuitively as small-balance definitions in practice, despite $b^*$ being the `best' such value.
 Conversely, more extreme $b$-values such as $b<100$ or $b\geq2,500$ are correctly disqualified in \autoref{fig:TruEndOptima} given their increasing sub-optimality.
-These results therefore provide high-level assurance on the soundness and robustness of the TruEnd-procedure and its optima.
+These results therefore provide high-level assurance on the soundness of the TruEnd-procedure and its optima.